diambra/docs/content/closedbeta.en.md

 #### Submit your own Agent hiding your source code

 {{% notice note %}}
-To hide your code you will need to use secret tokens, a common secure way to access private file via command line and APIs.
-Every hosting service has its specific procedure to generate them, we will use GitHub that provides clear guidance: <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic" target="_blank">Creating personal access token (GitHub)</a>.
+To hide your code you will need to use secret tokens, a common secure way to access private files via command line and APIs.
+Every hosting service has its specific procedure to generate them, we will use GitHub that provides clear guidance: <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic" target="_blank">Creating personal access token (GitHub).</a> **Make sure to tick the "repo" flag in the "select scopes" section.**
 {{% /notice %}}

 In the previous example, all your code has been added to the docker image that you pushed in a container registry and made public.
 It means that the code and data contained in it are accessible to everyone.